iszczesniak/cpp/move/index.md

 return instruction `return t;` is implicitly converted to `return std::move(t);`.

-Only the return expressions consisting of a variable name are implicitly moved, and other expressions are not.
+Only the return expression consisting of a variable name is implicitly moved (converted from an lvalue to an rvalue), and other expressions are not.

 We shouldn't explicitelly use the `std::move` function (e.g., `return std::move(t);`) in the return statement whenever we can, because it